Back to the Future: Filming with Stoltz

-On January 10, 1985, Zemeckis informed Stoltz that he was no longer a part of the film.
+On January 10, 1985, Zemeckis informed Stoltz that he was being fired.
 Zemeckis described it as "the hardest meeting I've ever had in my life and it was all my fault.
 I broke [Stoltz's] heart."
-Stoltz was reported to have told his make-up artist he was not a comedian and did not understand why he was cast.
+Stoltz was reported to have told his makeup artist he was not a comedian and did not understand why he was cast.
 The producers informed the principal cast and the rest of the crew much of the film would be re-shot.
 Cundey said most of the crew saw Stoltz's removal as "good news".
-Crew members later said there were obvious signs Stoltz would be replaced; the set designers were told to not change the 1955 set, and a scene involving a discussion between Marty and Doc was filmed showing only Doc.
-Stoltz had shot numerous key scenes including Marty traveling to 1955 in the DeLorean, it was breaking down as he prepares to return to 1985, and his final scene was Marty's return to 1985.
+Crew members later said there were obvious signs Stoltz would be replaced; the set designers were told not to change the 1955 set, and a scene involving a discussion between Marty and Doc was filmed showing only Doc.
+Stoltz had shot numerous key scenes including Marty traveling to 1955 in the DeLorean, its breaking down as he prepares to return to 1985, and his final scene was Marty's return to 1985.
 Filming fell behind schedule, with 34 days of filming lost and an additional cost of $3.5–$4.0 million, including Stoltz receiving his salary in full.
-Universal Pictures' marketing team was tasked with mitigating the negative publicity from a project replacing its main star.
+Universal's marketing team was tasked with mitigating the negative publicity from a project replacing its main star.